Tsai says U.S. National Guard planning 'cooperation' with Taiwan military | Law-Order

 The United States is planning on "cooperation" between its National Guard and Taiwan's military, Taiwan President Tsai Ing-wen said on Tuesday, deepening security ties in the face of what Taipei's government complains is a rising threat from China.

 Meeting visiting U.S. Senator Tammy Duckworth in Taipei, Tsai noted that Duckworth was one of the main sponsors of the Taiwan Partnership Act, which has received bipartisan support though has yet to become law.
-"As a result, the U.S. Department of Defense is now proactively planning cooperation between the U.S. National Guard and Taiwan's defense forces," Tsai said, without giving details.
+"As a result, the U.S. Department of Defence is now proactively planning cooperation between the U.S. National Guard and Taiwan's defence forces," Tsai said, without giving details.

 "We look forward to closer and deeper Taiwan-U.S. cooperation on matters of regional security," she added.
-Taiwanese media has previously reported that Taiwan could partner with Hawaii's National Guard for the program.
+Taiwanese media has previously reported that Taiwan could partner with Hawaii's National Guard for the programme.

-The exercise by China's military came after U.S. President Joe Biden angered China by appearing to signal a change in a U.S. policy of "strategic ambiguity" on Taiwan by saying the United States would become involved militarily if China were to attack the island.
+The exercise by China's military came after U.S. President Joe Biden angered China by appearing to signal a change in an American policy of "strategic ambiguity" on Taiwan by saying the United States would become involved militarily if China were to attack the island.
 U.S. officials said there had been no change in policy.
-Tsai has been overseeing the modernization of Taiwan's armed forces, including reforming its reserve forces to make them more combat-capable.
+Tsai has been overseeing the modernisation of Taiwan's armed forces, including reforming its reserve forces to make them more combat capable.

 Taiwan was, however, not included in the United States' Indo-Pacific Economic Framework for Prosperity, or IPEF, last week despite its lobbying efforts.
 Tsai said Taiwan will keep expressing its willingness to participate.